Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 - Classically bound by the Big-O complexity of O(N * log(N)) for random inputs, one could expect peak throughput to occur for the smallest inputs.
 However in reality for tiny input sizes the function call overhead, cold code, cache- and branch-prediction misses will limit throughput.
 And at very large sizes the main limit tends to be main-memory bandwidth, paired with the increased amount of work required per element.
 The peak throughput across most high-performance implementations, balancing these aforementioned factors, sits at input size ~1k.
 - vqsort as tested is exceedingly slow for small inputs.
 More on that below.
-- Starting at ~50k elements vqsort is the fastest.
+- Starting at input size ~50k vqsort is the fastest.
 - ipnsort catches up to intel_avx512 at ~1m, despite only using SSE2 instructions and using no hardware specific code, and while caring about binary-size and compile-times, sometimes at the cost of performance.

 #### Linux vs Windows